kubernetes/enhancements/keps/sig-architecture/3136-beta-apis-off-by-default/README.md

 production cluster.
 By disabling beta APIs by default, a cluster-admin can opt-in for specific APIs without having every incomplete API present in the cluster.
+This is now practical to do since conformance no longer relies on non-stable APIs.

 ### Goals